Toward Computing Bounds for Ramsey Numbers Using Quantum Annealing: Methods

-\begin{definition} ($n$-coloring): Let $G$ be a graph.
-An $n$-coloring of $G$ is a function Note that in the case of a $2$-coloring we will sometimes use `red' to refer to `$0$' and `blue' to refer to `$1$.'
-Additionally when not otherwise stated, assume a coloring refers to a $2$-coloring. \end{definition}
+Note that in the case of a $2$-coloring we will sometimes use `red' to refer to `$0$' and `blue' to refer to `$1$.'
+Additionally when not otherwise stated, assume a coloring refers to a $2$-coloring.

 \begin{definition} (Monochromatic Triangle): Let $G$ be a graph.
 Let $V$ be the vertices of $G$.
 Let $c$ be a coloring of $G$.
 A monochromatic triangle is a triple of vertices in $V$, $i, j, k$, none equal, such that $(i,j),(j,k)$, and $(k,i)$ are all edges in $G$ and $c((i,j)) = c((j,k)) = c((k,i))$. \end{definition}